-Our weight sparsifying algorithm is evaluated on the LFW dataset [17] and the YouTube Faces dataset [33], respectively, which has been extensively evaluated for face recognition in unconstrained conditions in recent years [5, 10, 23, 8, 30, 27, 26, 28, 31, 22].
-[1, 2] summarize all the results reported on these two datasets, respectively.
-All our models are trained on the same training set as has been used to train the previous state-of-the-art DeepID2+ models [28].
+Our weight sparsifying algorithm is evaluated on the LFW dataset [12], the YouTube Faces (YTF) dataset [28], and the IJB-A dataset [15].All our models are trained on the same training set as has been used to train the previous state-of-the-art DeepID2+ models [24].
 Therefore our algorithm can be directly compared with DeepID2+.
 The training set has approximately 290,000 face images from 12,000 identities.
 It also has a separate validation set of approximately 47,000 face images from 2000 identities for selecting the free parameters of algorithms such as learning rates and for other training uses.
-In testing we evaluated both the tasks of face verification and face identification on the LFW dataset, as well as face verification on the YouTube Faces dataset.
-For face verification on LFW, 6000 pairs of face images specified by LFW are evaluated to tell whether they are from the same person.
-For face identification on LFW, we follow the open- and closed-set protocols specified and evaluated by [6, 31, 28].
-For face verification on YouTube Faces, 5000 video pairs are compared, in which half are from the same person while the other half are form different people.
-After the face representations of our deep models are learned, Joint Bayesian algorithm [9, 26] is used to learn a final metric for face recognition.
+In testing we evaluated both the tasks of face verification and face identification on the LFW dataset, as well as face verification on the YTF and the IJB-A datasets.
+For face verification on LFW, 6000 pairs of face images specified by LFW are evaluated to tell whether they are from the same person For face identification on LFW, we follow the [12]. open- and closed-set protocols specified and evaluated by [3, 26, 24].
+We also follow the standard test protocol for face verification on the YTF and the IJB-A datasets.
+After the face representations of our deep models are learned, Joint Bayesian algorithm [5, 23] is used to learn a final metric for face recognition.
+Videos in YTF and IJB-A are processed by individual frames as the static images in LFW.
+Joint Bayesian similarity scores of all pairs of frames taken from two compared videos are averaged and used as the similarity score of the two videos.

 When training the baseline models, we use an initial learning rate of 0.01, which is slowly decreased to approximately 0.0067 after 140, 000 mini-batches of training.
 Then the model is fine-tuned for another 10,000 mini-batches with ten-times smaller learning rates.
 There are 64 pairs of faces in each mini-batch.
 After the baseline model N_0 is trained, we continue to train the sparsified models N_1 , N_2 , ..., N_M .
 As described in Tab.
 2, each time only one additional layer are sparsified and the entire model are initialized by the previously learned model and re-trained.
 Since the model already has good initialization, we only retrain 70,000 mini-batches when each time one additional layer is sparsified.
 The initial learning rate for re-training is the same as the that used to train the baseline model (0.01) but with a doubled decreasing rate.
-The last 10,000 mini-batches among the 70,000 mini-batches are also used for fine-tuning with ten times smaller learning rates.
+The last 10,000mini-batches among the 70,000 mini-batches are also used for fine-tuning with ten times smaller learning rates.
 Joint identification-verification supervisory signals are used from the beginning of re-training.